ironbar/hungry_geese/reports/04_Modeling.md

 stable.
 However we have to wait to see if that translates into a better elo score.

 ### Results

+Although I have been able to speed up training I have been unable to train a better model than Quantum.
+Thus instead of using Monte carlo to estimate the reward I'm going to switch to Q* learning on the next iteration.

 ## Iteration 6.
 Deep Q* Learning